barotmanav/-URL-Safety-Authenticity-Checker-Web-App/README.md

 ## 🚀 Features

-- 🌐 Web interface to input and analyze any URL
+- 🌐 Web interface to input and analyze any URLss
 - 🧠 ML model trained on 600k+ malicious & benign URLs
 - 🧪 Detects phishing, suspicious domains (like g00gle.com), and patterns like SQLi/XSS
 - ⚡ Works locally with no internet/API needed